This article was updated in August, 2021.

 What happens if I lose my card?

 You can try looking for your card or come into the office and ask for a replacement.
-But you should know that if a card is turned into us, we verify that it’s an active card and email the owner to let them know that we have it.
+But you should know that if a card is turned into us, the team verifies that it’s an active card and emails the owner to let them know that they have it.